The Xometry app works best with JavaScript enabled!

 PolyJet™printers are among the fastest 3D printers.
 A PolyJet™ printer works much like an inkjet printer in the sense that it deposits a layer of photopolymer onto the building line as if it was printing an image of that layer of the part.
 PolyJet™ printers can print the fastest if only one resin is used for a part.

-What Is the Standard Accuracy of PolyJet™ Material?
+The Standard Accuracy of PolyJet™ Material

 PolyJet™ printers can print with excellent accuracy, with layer heights ranging from 14 microns to 55 microns.
 The exact level of accuracy depends on the machine and the print speed.
 The highest levels of accuracy are achievable at the slowest print speeds.
 The dimensional accuracy of the part depends on the part size as listed below: